Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 ### 4.4.
 Disable Objects
 Disable Buildings, Units or Techs by moving them from the `Full List` to the `Disabled List` by clicking the `<` arrow. remove an object from the disabled list by clicking `>`.
 The `<<` and `>>` move all items at once
-Note: Using this option to disable objects is not recommended as there is a better way to do it via triggers which will be covered in the triggers section of this guide.
+Note: Using this option to disable objects is not recommended as there is a better way to do it via triggers which are covered in the `Triggers` section of this guide.

 ### 4.5.
 Collide & Correcting
 Enabling this option makes stationary units move out the way to let moving units pass through.